BjorHart/test1/README.md

 <a name="of7"></a>
 ## Vuforia
-Includes all versions of the Vuforia projects for both IPad and Hololens.
+Includes all versions of the Vuforia projects for both iPad and Hololens.
 Also AR graphics and Thingmarks are included.